BTRoyal612/assign2/README.md

 - Passed: (This would be variable, ideally close to 35 if all tests pass)
 - Failed: (This would be variable based on the results of running the tests)

-By combining these diverse testing methodologies, we are not only ensuring that individual components are functioning as intended but also that they interact harmoniously, delivering a robust and reliable system.
+By combining these diverse testing methodologies, I are not only ensuring that individual components are functioning as intended but also that they interact harmoniously, delivering a robust and reliable system.

 ---